Geography enables children to understand places and inspires in them a curiosity to investigate the world and its people.

 - Emerge with a broad understanding of the physical and human processes which have formed our world.

 - Have an awareness of our locality and its place within the UK and the world.

 - Be able to discuss topics of significant environmental importance, such as recycling, sustainability and deforestation.

 - Use a range of maps and atlases to locate places (local, national and global) and identify their features.

 - Understand the features of maps (keys, symbols, compass points and grid references) - a key life skill.

-- Use their learnt English and Maths skills to communicate their geographical understanding.
+- Be able to use learnt English and maths skills to communicate their geographical understanding.

-- Link their learning in geography to their British values and our Federation values.
+- Link their learning in geography to their British values and our Bushy Hill School values.

 History develops the children’s understanding of the world’s past and how it has shaped the world we live in today.

 At Bushy Hill, history is taught through an enquiry-based curriculum, which covers local, British and world history, as required by the National Curriculum.
 Pupils will place each time period studied within a historical timeline in order to develop their chronological understanding.
 Starting from their existing knowledge, they will be encouraged to research and question a range of historical primary and secondary sources.
 They will consider the impact of different time periods, significant events and individuals and their impact on the wider world.
 As they study, children will develop their understanding of key historical vocabulary.
 Each topic provides the children with the opportunity to immerse themselves in a period of history through experience days / re-enactments, visitors and trips.